teamniteo/handbook/4_Marketing-Support/support.md

 There are other scenarios but the general idea is that don't give anything to a user unless properly verified.
 One verification process is asking them to log in to their account then checking the logs for the login event.

-## Using Intercom
+## Using Help Scout

-### Canned Replies
+### Saved Replies

-Pre-prepared replies to most common questions are available on the Intercom user interface.
-You can use them and edit them as necessary.
+Pre-prepared replies to most common questions are available on the Help Scout user interface.
+You can use them and quickly add a new one by clicking on the text icon inside the reply box.

-If you have the need to create a new canned reply, you can do so by clicking on the ribbon icon found in the bottom part of the reply box, and selecting `Create`.
-Managing canned replies can be done by clicking on the `Manage` option.
+Managing existing saved replies and creating new ones can be done by clicking on the gear icon found on the Mailbox sidebar, go to `Saved Replies` and then select `New Saved Replies`.

 ### Submit Statuses

-Regular replies are always ‘Send and close’.
-If there is still something you need to do after replying (like reporting a bug and getting back to the user with a solution), click on the dropdown menu and send with the appropriate snooze time.
+Regular replies are always ‘Send Reply’.
+This will automatically close the ticket and shows the next active.
+If there is still something you need to do (like reporting a bug and getting back to the user with a solution), the dropdown menu gives you more options like staying on the same page or going back to the root mailbox folder.

-### Spam Emails
+### Managing Conversations

-We handle spam by blocking the address.
-Just click on the hamburger menu button found at the top right corner beside the customer's name.
+Help Scout has all the necessary tools to manage inbox folders like merging tickets, deleting duplicates, easy email forwarding, and unfollowing threads.
+All these are hidden under the menu button inside the message box.

 ### Email Close